 Racing costumes/trunks should fit you like a second skin, which means for the girls, you should not be able to pull up the straps two or three inches above the shoulders!!
 Boys’ trunks should be small at the sides and tight fitting.
 No baggy bottoms, as these will cause drag which will slow you down.
 At a young age separate costumes/trunks should be taken for the morning and afternoon sessions so you are not sitting during lunch in a wet costume.
 Both boys and girls need to take separate warm up costumes/trunks to the ones they will be racing in especially when they start to compete at higher level galas.

 Club t-shirt and hoody should be worn.
-Pease wear black bottoms with your club t- shirt.
+Please wear black bottoms with your club t- shirt.
 Jeans are not allowed.
 Spare t-shirts, if you only have one club t-shirt, please purchase a spare as they do get wet – these are available from your squad rep. You may want to bring black shorts to wear over your swimming costume in between races.

 Club hat should be worn at all galas, by both boys and girls.
 Whatever gala you compete in, you are there representing your club and if you are all wearing the same hat, it indicates the team you are proud to be part of.